MonstreX/voyager-extension/readme.md

 $ php artisan migrate
 ```

-Optional you may would like to publish config [laravel-medialibrary](https://docs.spatie.be/laravel-medialibrary/) as well
+Optional you may like to publish the config [laravel-medialibrary](https://docs.spatie.be/laravel-medialibrary/) as well
 ``` bash
 $ php artisan vendor:publish --provider="Spatie\MediaLibrary\MediaLibraryServiceProvider" --tag="config"
 ```